bcolborn/joy-division-annotated/lyrics/_unknown-pleasures/07_shadowplay.md

 title: Shadowplay
 ---

-- To the centre of the city where all roads meet looking for you
+- To the centre of the city where all roads meet
+- Looking for you
-- To the depths of the ocean
+- To the depths of the ocean where all hopes sank
-where all hopes sank searching for you
+- Searching for you
-- Moving through the silence without motion waiting for you
+- Moving through the silence without motion
+- Waiting for you
 - In a room with no window in the corner,
 - I found truth
 {:.verse}

+- In the shadowplay
-- In the shadowplay, acting out your own death, knowing more
+- Acting out your own death
+- Knowing more
 - As the assassins all grouped in four lines,
 - Dancing on the floor,
-- And with cold steel, odour on their bodies, made a move to connect
+- And with cold steel odour on their bodies,
+- Made a move to connect
-- I could only stare in disbelief as the crowds all left
+- I could only stare in disbelief
+- As the crowds all left
 {:.verse}

 - I did everything, everything I wanted to
 - I let them use you -
-for their own ends
+- For their own ends
-- To the centre of the city in night waiting for you (2)
+- To the centre of the city in night
+- Waiting for you (2)
+{:.verse}